TronFortyTwo/sturmreader/README.md

 Ebook Reader for Ubuntu
 =======================
-Sturm readdr is an ebook reader for Ubuntu.
+Sturm reader is an ebook reader for Ubuntu.
 It's built on the the new Ubuntu Toolkit, so it works best on touch devices.
 It behaves resonably on the desktop, as well.
 It features full support for Epub files and preliminary support for CBZ and PDF files.